Hemasri-P/Azure-Notes/Azure.md

 ## Docker Daemon :

-- a daemon is a background process that provides services or performs tasks on a computer system without direct user interaction.
+- a Daemon is a background process that provides services or performs tasks on a computer system without direct user interaction.
 Daemons are integral to the operation of many system and network services, running autonomously and handling various functions to keep the system and applications running smoothly.

 ## Docker Networking :